blank-tree/ctrl/readme.md

 You will be able to check anytime the status of your application with `pm2 list`, `pm2 status` or `pm2 show`.

+#### Arm the devices

+Edit the ´app.js´ and switch the variable ´active´ in the settings to ´true´

+´´´
+vim app.js
+´´´

+Save and close and now reboot the device

+´´´
+reboot
+´´´

 ## License
 All rights reserved.
 2019 – Fernando Obieta